netotz/netotz.github.io/content/posts/decomposing-of.md

 Maybe you already noticed my mistake: the fast swap procedure calculates additions and subtractions because that's how the objective function of the PMP is evaluated, which is totally different from the ANPCP's.

-At this point it was already implemented and I was running some experiments with it.
+But it was kind of late.
+The heuristic was already implemented and I was running some experiments with it.
-It was getting stuck when $\alpha > 2$, but for the PCP it was actually improving solutions, probably due to the similarities both problems (PMP and PCP) share.
+It was getting stuck when $\alpha > 2$, but for the PCP it was actually improving solutions, probably due to the similarities that both problems share.
-The PCP doesn't add anything, but each user is assigned to its closest facility, which is also true for the PMP.
+While the PCP doesn't add anything, each user is assigned to its closest facility, which is also true for the PMP.

 But it's not true for the ANPCP.

 [^1]: Resende, M. G., & Werneck, R. F. (2007).
 A fast swap-based local search procedure for location problems. *Annals of Operations Research*, 150(1), 205-230.